GPurgatorio/Master-Computer-Science-ICT/README.md

 - Storage capacity of a LUN can be dynamically expanded or reduced (**virtual storage provisioning:** It enables to present a LUN to an application with more capacity than is physically allocated to it on the storage system.)
 - LUN can be created from
-  - RAID set (traditional approach)
+  - RAID set (traditional approach): suited for applications that require predictable performance
-  - Storage pool
+  - Storage pool: LUNs can be created from the storage pool that comprises a set of physical drives that provide the actual physical storage used by the volumes.
+Appropriate for applications that can tolerate performance variations.

-If the drive is seen as phisically attached to the machine, and a block transmission protocol is adopted that means that you are using a SAN.
+If the drive is seen as physically attached to the machine, and a block transmission protocol is adopted that means that you are using a SAN.
 The optical fiber has become the bottleneck (just four drives to saturate a link).

 With SAN the server has the impression that the LUN is attached directly to him, locally; with NAS there isn't this kind of abstraction.